top of page

 This isn't a slight to anyone who signs up to defend the United States of America.
 I did.
 I was an officer in the US Army Reserve, lucky to have not fought.

-Losing a loved one, in wars that are needed to be waged, is tragic.
-Losing a loved one, in a needless, endless war, should be make believe.
+Circumstances like that should be make-believe.
 A script fit for Hollywood, not the reality of family and friends living across the fruited plain.

 In the US, a phrase heard often goes something like this, "we are a peaceful people.'